oomek/attractplus/Layouts.md

 ### `fe.nv`

-The `fe.nv` table can be used by layouts and plugins to store persistent values.
-The values in this table get saved by Attract-Mode Plus whenever the layout changes and are saved to disk when Attract-Mode Plus is shut down. `boolean`, `integer`, `float`, `string`, `array` and `table` values can be stored in this table.
+A table that can be used for persistent data storage, `fe.nv` is accessible to all Layouts, Modules and Plugins.
+The table is automatically loaded on startup, and saved to disk on shutdown, layout change, and after control inputs.
+All basic types can be stored: `boolean`, `integer`, `float`, `string`, `array` and `table`.

 ---